RhoCoCo Retro Home COlor COmputer

-It will be a remake home-computer inspired on, but not compatible with, the Sinclair spectrum, Initially I considered not basing it on a Z80, but on an ARM7TDMI based simple micro-controller, (probably an STR710FZ2) running at 66MHz with 256 + 16 KB internal fast Flash and with 64K internal fast RAM and a separate external 32K VRAM.
+It should become a remake home-computer inspired on, but not compatible with, the Sinclair spectrum and/or Amstrad CPC, Initially I considered not basing it on a Z80, but on an ARM7TDMI based simple micro-controller, (probably an STR710FZ2) running at 66MHz with 256 + 16 KB internal fast Flash and with 64K internal fast RAM and a separate external 32K VRAM.
 But early 2017 I changed my mind, because I wanted the ability to port software from various Z80 based homecomputers.

-The idea behind it is bringing back a new homecomputer as it was popular in the 80's, but build with modern components, and using modern interfaces (VGA monitor instead of TV, SD-card storage devices instead of cassette recorders).
+The idea behind it is to bringing back a new homecomputer, such as they were popular in the 80's, but build with modern components, and using modern interfaces (VGA monitor instead of TV, SD-card storage devices instead of cassette recorders).

-To be able to keep the design simple, but still able to be drive a VGA monitor, I chose to support only the lowest VGA resolution of 320 x 200 with 16 colors.
-It means we only need to have, (and manipulate) a 256000 bit (32K) frame buffer.
-Three bytes will be shifted to the Red, Green an Blue color inputs, and one to the intensity input, giving sixteen colours per pixel.
-Preferably the "glue logic" for it will consist of standard logic, but if necessary I will consider a small FPGA.
+To be able to keep the design simple, and thus cheap, but still able to be drive a VGA monitor, I pondered to support only the lowest VGA resolution of 320 x 200 with 16 colors. which means we only need to have, (and manipulate) a 256000 bit (32K) frame buffer.
+Three bytes could be shifted to the Red, Green an Blue color inputs, and one to the intensity input, giving sixteen colours per pixel.
+Preferably the "glue logic" for it will consist of standard logic, but if necessary I will consider a small FPGA (but rather not).

 the Rhococo will support a simple SD-Card interface as storage, and will use a keyboard similar to the ZX81+34, but with more keys,and a more conventional keyboard imprint.